jwpdev01/Quiz-App-2/readme.txt

 User Story

 In choosing my subject for my Quiz App, I wanted to work on something that I can grow and expand as I advance through the course.
-One of the challenges I wanted to over come was how could I quiz my self continously on previous and current materials.
+One of the challenges I wanted to overcome was how could I quiz my self continuously on previous and current materials.
 I didn't want to have to go through the course or dig through my OneNotes app.

 Thus I came up with the idea of a Mock Interview Quiz.
-This will allow me to continue up the content and exand the design and code as I learn future materials.
-As you enter the app, the user will notice on the top right corner the score and what question you are on.
+This will allow me to continue up the content and expand the design and code as I learn future materials.
+As you enter the app, the user will notice in the top right corner the score and what question you are on.

 Functionality